-This is a recipe for everybody’s favourite Honey Soy chicken marinade.
+This is a recipe for everybody’s favourite Honey Soy chicken marinade for boneless chicken thighs and breast.
 It does everything you expect from a marinade (tenderises, adds flavour), and gives it a lovely lacquered finish.
 But that’s not all!
 We’ve also got a glossy honey garlic sauce to smother the chicken and everything else on your plate.

 Honey Soy Chicken – marinade and sauce